thbrown/gcp-bucket-session-store/README.md

 ## Setup

 You'll want to make sure the files in your bucket aren't cached.
-This is a setting on the bucket.
+I _think_ this is controlled my metadata setting on the file/bucket.

 You'll want to make sure your server has permission to access Storage.
 If you are running from a gcp compute instance, the appropriate "Access Scope" is read/write if the modifyCustomTime param is set to false (default) or full if modifyCustomTime is set to true.